 It does not mean that he does not love his home and family.
-But his intense curiosity and love of freedom is enough to encourage him to see if the grass is greener on the other side of the fence.
+But his intense curiosity and love of freedom are enough to encourage him to see if the grass is greener on the other side of the fence.

 The Australian Shepherd and Siberian Husky Mix’s Diet

-The Australian Shepherd and Siberian Husky Mix is prone to hip and elbow dysplasia.
+The Australian Shepherd and Siberian Husky Mix are prone to hip and elbow dysplasia.
 It is a good idea to add fish oil to his diet and make sure he does not become overweight.

 Extra weight puts too much strain on his bones, which can exacerbate the likelihood of him developing health problems.

 There are many brands of dog food on the market.
-Some are breed specific, and others are formulated for the different life stages of your dog.
+Some are breed-specific, and others are formulated for the different life stages of your dog.